Dr Ludwig Becker's Grave: History

-A royal commission appointed to inquire into the deaths of Burke and Wills censured Burke for having dividing his party at Menindee and for entrusting Wright, of whom he knew little, with an important command, and that he had showed more zeal than prudence in leaving Cooper's Creek before the arrival of Wright and undertaking the journey to the gulf with inadequate provisions.
+A royal commission appointed to inquire into the deaths of Burke and Wills censured Burke for having dividing his party at Menindee; and for entrusting Wright, of whom he knew little, with an important command; and for having shown more zeal than prudence in leaving Cooper's Creek before the arrival of Wright; and for undertaking the journey to the gulf with inadequate provisions.

-Burke kept no journal, there was no time for scientific observation and Burke's route was only practicable in unusual weather.
+Burke kept no journal: there was no time for scientific observation, and Burke's route was only practicable in unusual weather.
 Burke won the race to the north, but John McDouall Stuart found the all-weather route.
 Solid gains in geographical knowledge were made by the explorers Howitt, John McKinlay and William Landsborough who led parties in search of him.

 Becker had made meteorological observations daily until a month before he died.
-His death was lamented in newspapers and journals both in the Australian Colonies and in Germany, and he was mourned by colleagues at the Royal Society.
+His death was lamented in newspapers and journals, both in the Australian Colonies and in Germany, and he was mourned by colleagues at the Royal Society.
 Governor Barkly paid tribute to one of the earliest and most indefatigable contributors:...the name of Ludwig Becker will...rank with those of Cunningham, Kennedy and Leichhardt and the rest of that noble band who have sacrificed their lives in the cause of scienceThe City of Ballarat commemorated the expedition with a clock tower in 1863 referring to the deaths of The Victorian Explorers Burke, Wills, Gray and Becker.
 The small Queensland parish of Becker perpetuates his name and some timber posts mark his grave.

 This expedition paved the way for settlement in the area, with the first recorded settlement being Bulloo Downs Station taken up by Jones, Sullivan and Molesworth Green in 1864.